Afokoghene/Unicorn-Companies/README.md

 </p>

 The answer to this question is displayed in the bar chart above, showing that North America is the continent with the most companies located in it, with a total count of 589 companies.
 Asia, the continent with the second most Unicorn Companies, has a total of 310 companies.
 Africa is seen to be the continent with the least number of Unicorn Companies, as it has just three of those.
+- Asia comes in second place with 54 companies in the E-commerce & direct-to-consumer industry and 38 companies in the Fintech industry.
+- Interestingly, the Fintech industry is the most widespread among continents, with a presence in all continents and at least 2 companies in each.
+- The Mobile and Telecommunications industry is the second most common across continents, with at least 1 company present in each continent except for Oceania.

+- It would have made much more sense to compare countries and continents by their average ROI to determine the most successful ones based on the ROI from companies located in each region.
+However, in m opinion this approach might not be ideal, as countries like Bermuda, with only one company, would top the chart.
+On the other hand, countries like the USA and China, with the most companies, would be somewhere in the middle.
+Thus, I do not believe this method would provide a fair representation.

 ---